mixu/gluejs/readme.md

 - first param (options): has the following elements
   - filename: the full path to the file
   - relativeFilename: the file name relative to the gluejs basepath
-  - wrap: a function(filename, content) which wraps the content string inside a anonymous function, just like normal JS files.
 - second param (done): a callback(string) which should be called with the return value - this allows for async calls inside the handler.

 ## Virtual packages